 - A Damaged Tank: The internal parts of water tanks can be prone to corrosion and sediment build-up, which can cause fractures leading to a water leak.
 This can be identified by water dripping steadily from the tank.

 - The Temperature/Pressure Relief Valve: This valve aims to keep the pressure at an appropriate level, releasing water sporadically as needed.
 However, if too much water is released, it could be a symptom of seal that is damaged or caked in dirt.
-If this is the source of the leak, it is a relatively inexpensive repair which will increase the lifespan of your system and improve its efficiency.
+If this is the source of the leak, it is a relatively inexpensive hot water system repair to make.
+Plus, it will increase the lifespan of your system and improve its efficiency.

 - Loose Pipe Fittings: Over time, pipes can loosen, leading to water leaks; the fittings can usually be tightened or repaired, bringing new life to your system.